kubernetes/features/keps/sig-autoscaling/2021-scale-from-zero/README.md

 #### Alpha -> Beta Graduation

-- Bug: Fix that increasing `minReplicas` from `0` to `1` is not causing the scaled resource to be scaled to `1`.
+- Implement the `enableScaleToZero` property
-- Re-add support for disabling HPA using the `suspend` property.
+- Ensure that all `minReplicas` state transitions from `0` to `1` are working as expected

 #### Beta -> GA Graduation